joelmeyerch/Zabbix-LSI-RAID-Monitoring-Pull/README.md

     # path to your tool can be different
     zabbix  ALL=NOPASSWD:/opt/MegaRAID/CmdTool2/CmdTool2

-## Scheduled Tasks

-The script raid_trapper_checks must be run via cron/scheduled tasks.
-There is a trigger defined that alerts when the data is older than 10 minutes, so the script should be executed every 5 minutes or so.

-### Windows

-Adapt the paths in `raid_trapper_checks_task.xml` to your needs and import it in the Task Scheduler.

-### Linux/Unix

-    # crontab -e -u zabbix
-    * */5 * * * perl /path/to/your/raid_trapper_check.pl

 I'm not a programmer, so code review will be appreciated :)